sagemath/trac_to_gh/Issue 1746.md

 # Issue 1746: add p-norm as a method to vectors (probably very easy)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1746

 Original creator: was